 Likewise, the chapter on history of cricket delineates colonial history and how religious communalism and caste politics permeated this popular game.
 It traces the development of cricket, highlighting the exclusion of girls and women from all sports, and the link between race, religion and cricket.
 And chapter 6 focuses on peasants and farmers by discussing the agricultural revolution and its impact on India.

-It is submitted that deleting these histories from senior school textbooks will not only erase the history of these important liberation movements, it will also deprive students of knowledge about how new norms emerged in marginalised communities and translated into new rights and freedoms for women.
+It is submitted in the draft National Education Policy 2019 that deleting these histories from senior school textbooks will not only erase the history of these important liberation movements, it will also deprive students of knowledge about how new norms emerged in marginalised communities and translated into new rights and freedoms for women.
 For any discipline to evolve, history provides lessons and explanations of how social rights and dignity are won.
 In the past, national policies on curriculum were drafted bearing these objectives in mind.

 For instance, National Education Policy 1986 prescribed a national curriculum based on the realisation of constitutional rights and objectives and a detailed PoA (programme of action) which stressed the relevance, flexibility and quality founded on the values of justice and equality.
 The National Curriculum Framework, 2005, proposed a curriculum which would emphasise constitutional values such as secularism, equality and pluralism.
 The drafting committee extensively deliberated on ways and means to reduce the syllabus/curriculum burden on children and proposed five guiding principles for curriculum development: (i) connecting knowledge to life outside school; (ii) ensuring that learning shifts away from rote methods; (iii) enriching the curriculum to go beyond textbooks; (iv) making examinations flexible and integrating them with classroom life; and (v) nurturing an overriding identity within the democratic framework.